JonathanBroering/ShareX-Script/README.md

     - key -> Yoursecretkey from the Config
     - name -> the name of the file if you uploaded it (use %rx%rx%rx%rx%rx for 5 random characters and numbers)
 ```
-Now you can test your settings, that should be it.
-Have fun.
+Now you can test upload a file to verify the script is working.

-If there is any Probleme feel free to message me:
-Twitter: JonathanDOTexe
-Mail:    Get it from JonathanB.de